ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### Step 1: Run the Simulator By shell <a id="step1-run-simulator-shell-lab0"></a>

 Before we run the simulator, we need to perform some shell operations to install and download the stream simulator.
 The following terminal commands were performed in VirtualBox Sandbox and Mac machine.
 For VMware and Azure users, refer to [Table 1](#table1-virtual-machine-information) in the pre-requisites section to run ssh command.
 For windows users, to run the following terminal commands, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).
+The other terminal commands should be the same for VirtualBox, VMware and Azure.

 ### 1.1 Download & Setup The Simulator